-- 6.1 All medical documentation must be listed in the application or otherwise listed in writing (e.g. sent with a cover letter) when sent to Lifetime Care. - 6.2 In the case of X-rays, Computerised Tomography (CT or CAT scans), Magnetic Resonance Imaging (MRI) or other radiological or similar investigations, unless specifically requested by the dispute assessor, the participant should send only the resulting report. - 6.3 Lifetime Care will advise of any other arrangements for the viewing of such scans by a dispute assessor or Review Panel, that does not involve clinical examination of the participant, - 6.4 Irrespective of whether they have been provided to the participant, a dispute assessor or Review Panel may take into consideration any such radiological scans or similar investigations and their accompanying reports that are present at a clinical examination.
+- 6.1 All medical documentation must be listed in the application or otherwise listed in writing (e.g. sent with a cover letter) when sent to Lifetime Care. - 6.2 In the case of X-rays, Computerised Tomography (CT or CAT scans), Magnetic Resonance Imaging or other radiological or similar investigations, the participant should not submit original films, scans or investigations, and only the resulting report should be sent to Lifetime Care. - 6.3 If a participant holds their original films or scans, these can be taken to a clinical examination as required.
+Any other arrangements for the viewing of such scans by a dispute assessor or panel, that does not involve clinical examination of the participant, must be by prior advice to the parties to the dispute.

+6.4 Irrespective of whether they have been provided to the other party, a dispute assessor or Review Panel may take into consideration any such radiological scans or similar investigations and their accompanying reports that are present at a clinical examination.